RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 For example, an Active-Active database with two participating clusters should have two Redis Enterprise Remote Cluster (RERC) custom resources and one Redis Enterprise Active Active Database (REAADB) custom resource on each participating cluster.

+### General note about Hashicorp Vault secrets
+The operator supports the use of Hashicorp Vault Secrets for the Active-Active database REAADB/RERC custom resources secrets.
+Throughout this document there are explanations about using K8s secrets.
+If Hashicorp Vault is used by the REC, the secrets should be saved within the Hashicorp Vault server in the same path that is used for other REC/REDB secrets, and the name should be used appropriately with RERC/REAADB.
+For some explanations/examples of how to store secrets in vault, see [the Hashicorp Vault integration document.](vault/README.md)

 ## Create a new Active-Active database

 **For each participating cluster with a namespace that hosts the Redis Enterprise operator, follow the [Participating cluster preparation setup](#participating-cluster-preparation-setup)**